LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

 ## Experiment Code

 The experiment code used to collect the data is found in the `Tracelab_Program` directory.
 The code is not functional as Tracelab has undergone several updates since the data was collected for the project.
 This directory is strictly for documentation purposes.
-For a funcational version of the program, please visit [TraceLab](https://github.com/LBRF/TraceLab).
+For a functional version of the program, please visit [TraceLab](https://github.com/LBRF/TraceLab).

 ## Analysis Requirements